-OpenRules Decision Manager helps enterprises develop operational decision services that can be invoked from their decision-making business applications.
+OpenRules Decision Manager is a decision modeling environment for development of Operational Decision Services for decision-making business applications.
 Such services are based on Business Decision Models usually created, tested, and maintained by business analysts using mainly Excel (or Google Sheets) and OpenRules graphical Decision Model Explorer.
 Tested decision models can be deployed on-premise or on-cloud with a simple click.
 The lifecycle of a Decision Service is shown below:

 The following diagram explains how OpenRules Decision Manager helps users to create, deploy, and execute Operational Decision Services: